Patrol Craft Fast: Vietnam People's Navy service

-The Vietnam People's Navy managed to capture 107 of Republic of Vietnam Navy PCFs after the Fall of Saigon in 1975.
+The Vietnam People's Navy managed to capture 99 of Republic of Vietnam Navy PCFs after the Fall of Saigon in 1975.
 The PCFs were quickly used in VPN operations at Thổ Chu and other islands to repel the invasion of the Khmer Rouge.
 The Swift Boats are still active in the Vietnam People's Navy.

 The M2 machine gun was replaced by a domestically produced 12.7 mm NSV gun, which had fewer jamming problems and was easier for the crews to maintain.
 The electronic and communication systems were also overhauled.
 Some PCFs captured have a DsHK HMG and an AGS-17 AGL mounted on top.
+The 81mm mortar was left untouched.